Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems: Guaranteed Velocity Set

 \begin{remark} Let $M$ be a flat manifold.
 Then, the domain which satisfies the condition that $\mathrm{Im}(\tilde{\tau}_{x_0}^xG(x_0)) = \mathrm{Im}(G(x))$ is identical to the domain in Lemma 1 of \citep{shafa2022reachability}. \end{remark}

-The remark above is a consequence of $H_x = I$ and $\Gamma_{ij}^k = 0$.
-We emphasize that the remark above holds because the Euclidean space is itself a flat manifold, however, this remark proves that Lemma~1 from \citep{shafa2022reachability} is generalizable to any flat manifold.
+The remark above is a consequence of $H_x = I$ and $\Gamma_{ij}^k~=~0$.
+We emphasize that the remark above holds because the Euclidean space is itself a flat manifold; it also shows that Lemma~1 from \citep{shafa2022reachability} is generalizable to any flat manifold.
 Now that we have determined the domain under which we will calculate guaranteed velocities, it is time to quantify an underapproximation of the \textit{guaranteed velocity set} (GVS).

-\begin{theorem} Let $f(x_0),\,G(x_0), L_f$, $L_{G}$, $H_x$, $\Gamma_{ij}^k$, and $g_l^\Gamma$ for $l \in [m]$ be defined as above.
+\begin{theorem} Let $\hat{f}(x_0),\,\hat{G}(x_0), L_f$, $L_{G}$, $H_x$, $\Gamma_{ij}^k$, and $g_l^\Gamma$ for $l \in [m]$ be defined as above.
 Let $\gamma~:~[0,1]~\to~M$ define a geodesic curve from $x_0$ to $x$.
 Let $\Tilde{\tau}$ define the parallel transport using the flat connection.
-Set $a(x) = (\|H_x^{-1}\|\|H_x\|)^{\frac{1}{2}}\|H_x\|^{\frac{1}{2}}\left\| \right\|$, $b(x) = (\|H_x^{-1}\|\|H_x\|)^{\frac{1}{2}}\left\|\sum_{i,j,k}\dot{\gamma}^i\Gamma_{ij}^kf^j(x_0)\Vec{e}_k\right\|$, $c(x) = (\|H_x^{-1}\|\|H_x\|)^{\frac{1}{2}}\left(L_g + \|H_x\|^{-\frac{1}{2}}L_f\right)d(x_0,x)$ and If $d(x_0,x) \leq \overline{d}(x_0,x)$,
+Set $a(x) = (\|H_x^{-1}\|\|H_x\|)^{\frac{1}{2}}\|H_x\|^{\frac{1}{2}}\left\| \right\|$, $b(x) = (\|H_x^{-1}\|\|H_x\|)^{\frac{1}{2}}\left\|\sum_{i,j,k}\dot{\gamma}^i\Gamma_{ij}^k\hat{f}^j(x_0)\Vec{e}_k\right\|$, $c(x) = (\|H_x^{-1}\|\|H_x\|)^{\frac{1}{2}}\left(L_G + \|H_x\|^{-\frac{1}{2}}L_f\right)$ and If $d(x_0,x) \leq \overline{d}(x_0,x)$,

-where $\overline{\mathcal{V}}_x^\mathcal{G} \in T_xM$, and
+where $\overline{\mathcal{V}}_x^\mathcal{G} \subset T_xM$, and